reyebrow/RE-Apache-SOLR-Extras/README.txt

-This is a pretty straightforward module.
+This is a pretty straightforward module for Drupal 6.

 However when testing you may want to delete a core that you created.
 It's relatively simple to do once you know the path to your solr cores.